newtheatre/history-project/_content/docs/editing.md

 Quotes should attempt to be as accurate as possible to the source, but understandably with short quotes context can be missed.
 If you're omitting part of a quote, insert `[...]` to indicate so.
 Cases at the start and end of quotes can be changed without indication (i.e., no need for `[T]he`).

 If you need to clarify a quote, for instance a name, just add or edit using square brackets.
 For example, `it was brilliant` could become `['The Tempest'] was brilliant`.

+### People Lists

+There are a few formatting things we do to make sure all of our people lists are consistent.

+#### Role-first

+When listing people, list their role first and then their name.

+#### Multi-roles

+In many shows, an actor will take on multiple roles.
+We display these by separating each role with a forward slash, flanked by spaces:

+{% highlight markdown %}
+- role: Macbeth / Macduff / Doctor
+  name: John Smith
+{% endhighlight %}

+For crew, someone taking on multiple roles are listed as separate entries.

+{% highlight markdown %}
+- role: Producer
+  name: Jane Doe
+- role: Technical Director
+  name: Jane Doe
+{% endhighlight %}